Straight from the Hart: Reception

 The book was given a mildly positive review on the Pro Wrestling Torch podcast on May 3, 2011.
 Todd Martin ranked it as a solid read.
-Dante Spears of CultOfWhatever stated in his review that he felt that the book was more a biography of Harts entire family and a history of the family's territory Stampede more than a book about Hart himself, which he found enjoyable.
+Dante Spears of CultOfWhatever stated in his review that he felt that the book was more a biography of Hart's entire family and a history of the family's territory Stampede more than a book about Hart himself, which he found enjoyable.
 He expresses that the stories told in the book about Hart's family, life and career were all very interesting.
 David Bixenspan of CageSide Seats criticized the book concerning Hart recollection of many events, especially ones about Bret, stating: "The book is filled with statements that often come off as pretty out there, whether it's bad memory or an agenda or something else.
 A lot of these center around his brother Bret.
 The most outlandish-sounding claim is that when their mother Helen was on her deathbed and an hour away from dying, Bret entered her hospital room, saw his sister Diana (who had just written a controversial book about the family that was eventually recalled when Owen's widow Martha took legal action), and literally reached over his dying mother to grab his sister by the neck.
 Bruce then goes on to say that security guards had to pull Bret off and remove him from the room.
 When reached for comment, Bret's representatives told me that “Bret has no recollection of anything like that happening.
 In fact, when Helen died, he elected not to go to the hospital the night she died.
 In other words, what Bruce wrote is completely false.”
 (Also, in his book, Bret noted that Helen died at 3:30 AM local time while he was lying awake in bed.)
 A few sources who are well connected to the family told me that they had never heard the story before".
 Another example Bixenspan noted was that Hart's description of how he met his future wife Andrea did not at all coincide with the event was told in Heath McCoy's acclaimed book Pain and Passion: The History of Stampede Wrestling which portrays Hart as meeting her when he was a substitute teacher at her school.
 Despite this, he stated that the early parts of the book with stories of the Hart family were very much enjoyable.
 Writing for the Seattle Post-Intelligencer Glen Boyd expresses that Hart's book, on one hand, offers a fascinating inside look at the professional wrestling industry, with its colorful cast of characters and equally cutthroat behind the scenes politics but that it also serves as a forum for Hart to air some of his own issues in public, Boyd felt that if one reads between the lines it becomes "not hard to see through Hart's often harsh criticisms of his more famous siblings (this is especially true in the case of his brother younger Bret "Hitman" Hart), as not being at least a little colored by his own professional jealousy."
 Nonetheless, Boyd states that the book comes off as a candid retelling of Hart's life and that it often feels like reading a diary.
 Bret has dismissed many of the stories in the book, including claims that his signature look with black and pink duds and dark shades was inspired by Bruce.